kostasthomson/cloud-lightning-simulator/README.md

 ##Run the CL Simulator

-Change directory to the *bin* folder and enter
+At the directory of the project, open the terminal and enter

      $ sh cl_sim.out